Using Theory X and Theory Y to Pick the Best Management Style

 What Type of Work Do You Do?

 Some work is boring.
 It is.
 It’s why it is called work.
 Many things that make the world go ‘round are boring and tedious.
 You may think that this type of work calls for you to apply the Theory X management style.
-The only reason people take these jobs is that they can’t find anything better and they would rather do anything other than that work.
-Therefore, they’ll slack off if you’re not standing there with a proverbial whip in your hand to get them into shape.
+You may think that the only reason people take this kind of job is because they can’t find anything better to do.

 Change the Value Proposition to Gain Employee Commitment